 When operating a chainsaw, always wear proper PPE including steel toe boots, jeans, and if possible, chainsaw safety chaps to protect your legs.
 Even if the saw itself does not present a danger, falling or flying shards or debris when cutting could cause serious injury.
 Also always wear safety glasses or goggles along with work gloves when using and handling a chainsaw.

 #9 Follow Your Chainsaw’s Instructions and Safety Recommendations

 There are certain types of chainsaws that have different safety requirements than other types.
 Your chainsaw’s owner’s manual will have safety instructions provided which you can use to stay safe.
 Before embarking on using your new chainsaw, always review these recommendations and really take them in.

 Following your chainsaw owner’s manual safety recommendations is important.
 However, many people learn best by watching others show them how to do the task.
 Consider taking a chainsaw safety course that covers all the best practices for operating chainsaws.
 There may be details provided that you would not think of which could keep you safe when cutting.

 For more information see our post Chainsaw Safety Qualifications.

 You should never operate or work on your chainsaw without any kind of fire extinguisher nearby.
-The reason that this is so important is that the fuel in a chainsaw is extremely flammable.
-In fact, any kind of flammable substance can lead to a fire during an accident that creates sparks.
+The reason that this is so important is that chainsaw fuel or sparks from hitting metal can start a fire.

 By following these chainsaw chain safety tips, you will be able to enjoy hours of enjoyment with your chainsaw, while ensuring that you are not putting yourself or others at risk.